A Zero Added Loss Multiplexing (ZALM) Source Simulation: Implementation / Results

 \section{Implementation / Results}

-This ZALM source simulation is implemented in NetSquid, developed by Coopmans et al. \cite{coopmans2021netsquid}, and uses the QSI Controller and APIs from Sekav\v{c}nik\cite{QSI_Library_2022}.
+This ZALM source simulation is implemented in NetSquid \cite{coopmans2021netsquid}, and uses the QSI Controller and APIs \cite{QSI_Library_2022}.
 It can run standalone in NetSquid, or as part of a larger system within QSI.

 The ZALM source is modelled on a table-top configuration where each component with conditional output paths is a distinct Node, i.e. the beam splitter is a separate node whereas the DWDM filters and the associated detectors are combined as the detectors have no output paths, rather they only register clicks.
-Each node has a quantum processor attached to it, which permits quantum operations (gates) to be applied to the qubits.
+Each node has a quantum processor attached to it, which permits quantum operations (gates) to be applied to the qubits, Fig.~\ref{fig:quantum_circuit} details the quantum operations (gates/measurements) in a QisKit-style quantum circuit.
 Quantum noise models are applied to these quantum processors, as described in Section \ref{sec:config}.
 Furthermore, each node has a set of input and output ports, quantum channels, that are connected together via fibre of configurable length.
 Lastly, there is a classical information channel between the HeraldingStation and the PostProcessors.

 A NodeProtocol runs on each node.
-The NodeProtocol is specific to the function of the node / component - such as; BeamSplitterProtocol, FilterProtocol, PostProcessorProtocol, etc. - and will execute a QuantumProgram when direct manipulation of qubits is required, i.e. {SPDCInitQubits, SPDCProgram}, etc. Signals are used to communicate between the NodeProtocols.
+The NodeProtocol is specific to the function of the node / component -- such as; BeamSplitterProtocol, FilterProtocol, PostProcessorProtocol, etc.~-- and will execute a QuantumProgram when direct manipulation of qubits is required, i.e. {SPDCInitQubits, SPDCProgram}, etc. Signals are used to communicate between the NodeProtocols.
 These Signals act as triggers to other NodeProtocols and are used to pass monitoring / status information.
+The schematic in Fig.~\ref{fig:protocol_structure} shows the ZALMProtocol, its sub-protocols, which can be mapped directly to the physical components in Fig.~\ref{fig:zalm_source}, and the signalling between them.

 A FlyingQubit class, inherited from type Qubit, was created (custom\_qubits.py) to add additional properties, frequency and polarisation, to the default NetSquid qubit.
 A density matrix formalism is used to represent the quantum states.
-All qubits are stored in the quantum memory associated with each node and are popped when an operation needs to be performed, including any gate or depolarising operations, and are then either placed back into memory or transmitted to the next port.
+All qubits are stored in the quantum memory associated with each node.
+They are popped when an operation needs to be performed, including any gate or depolarising operations, and are then either placed back into memory or transmitted to the next port.
 The fibres between nodes have a fibre noise model applied.